 Stanton Geyer, Research Program Manager

 Stanton works on various aspects of ELNOR’s research, advocacy, and programming.
-He began volunteering with ELNOR in the spring of 2021, and joined as a full-time staff member in June.
-His responsibilities include researching educational needs in refugee camps, facilitating partnerships with NGOs on the ground, and maintaining social media and other marketing research and design.
-Stanton finished degrees in Global Politics and Arabic before joining our team, and has previously volunteered with related NGOs in Texas, Lebanon, and Egypt.
+He began volunteering with ELNOR in the spring of 2021, and joined as a full-time staff member that summer.
+His responsibilities include researching educational needs in refugee camps, facilitating partnerships with NGOs on the ground, and maintaining social media and other marketing activities.
+Stanton finished degrees in Global Politics and Arabic before joining our team.